 About One Day Clean Commute

-The One Day Clean Commute Campaign was created by the Energy & Sustainability Division to motivate and inspire employees to choose clean commute options rather than driving to work solo.
+The One Day Clean Commute Campaign was created by the Sonoma County Energy and Sustainability Division to motivate and inspire employees to choose clean commute options rather than driving to work solo.

 Clean commute options include ridesharing (carpooling), biking, walking, teleworking, and using transit to get to work.
 The goal is to have all County employees use a clean commute method to get to work at least one day per week.